MileHacker Logo

 Walking & Cycling Safety

-• Central Tianshui (Qinzhou District) quite walkable with shops, restaurants, and Fuxi Temple.
+• Central Tianshui (Qinzhou District) quite walkable with retailers, restaurants, and Fuxi Temple.

 • Maijishan Grottoes: Pedestrian-focused with significant walking, stairs, and cliff-side paths.